-At best shocked; and at worst outraged, the support worker, who asked to remain anonymous, goes on to explain how his local authority frequently informs families that they are ineligible for priority rehousing.
+At best shocked, and at worst outraged, the support worker, who asked to remain anonymous, goes on to explain how his local authority frequently informs families that they are ineligible for priority rehousing, citing ‘intentional homelessness’.

-One such case is Jenny, a mother with three children, was told by her landlord to vacate her property, or face the threat of legal action.
+One such case is Jenny, a mother with three children, who was told by her landlord to vacate the family home, or face the threat of legal action.

 Faced with this perilous choice, she presented as homeless to her local council.
-But Jenny was shocked to discover that despite leaving her property as instructed, she had ‘made herself homeless’ and was not deemed a priority.
+But Jenny was shocked to discover that despite leaving her property as instructed, she had ‘made herself homeless’ and was not deemed a priority for rehousing.

 Her children had to move to other areas of the country to live with friends and grandparents.
-“We moved from place to place, and every time I spoke to the council, I was told it was my fault,” she says.
+“We moved from place to place, and every time I spoke to the council, I was told it was my fault,” she explained.

 So, why are families denied the housing they so desperately need?
-But more importantly, why are they blamed for something that was clearly out of their control?
-How can you be classified as ‘intentionally homeless’ if you have done nothing wrong?
+But more importantly, why are they blamed for something that is clearly out of their control?
+How can you be deemed ‘intentionally homeless’ if you have done nothing wrong?

 “Devastating” housing crisis

 As of March 2020, 93,000 households were stuck in temporary accommodation, up 9.4 per cent from 85,040 in March 2019, with 135,000 children predicted to have been living in temporary accommodation in December last year.

 The charity’s report, ‘This is England: a picture of homelessness in 2019’, identifies local areas across the country where homelessness is at its highest.

 Polly Neate, CEO of Shelter said: “It’s unforgivable that 280,000 people in Britain have been swept up by the housing crisis and now have no place to call home.

 Such is the shortage of available and affordable housing that rent has been catapulted to unaffordable levels, with many of those on low incomes turning to local authorities for help when they are told to vacate their property.

 Each year it is believed around 20,000 households are found homeless but not considered in ‘priority need’, while 9 per cent of cases, or 10,000 households are homeless and in need but considered to be intentionally so.

-According to a 2011 study on hidden homelessness in England 45 per cent of people surveyed satisfied the priority need criteria when they made a homeless application.
+According to a 2011 study on hidden homelessness in England, 45 per cent of people surveyed satisfied the priority need criteria when they made a homeless application.

 In one case, the High Court ruled that a local authority had acted unlawfully when it denied assistance to a homeless single mother under its deposit provision scheme on the basis that she was intentionally homeless.

-According to the recently published Homelessness Code of Guidance a local authority is not permitted to take into account conditions peculiar to itself, such as its resources and other demands upon it, when making its decision.
+According to the recently published Homelessness Code of Guidance a local authority is not permitted to take into account conditions peculiar to itself, such as resources and other demands upon it, when making its decision.

 Section 21 notices

-According to data from the 2018 English Housing Survey 63 per cent of evictions happen when a landlord wants to sell up or use the property for a different purpose.
+According to data from the 2018 English Housing Survey, 63 per cent of evictions happen when a landlord wants to sell up or use the property for a different purpose.